exoctl/exoctl/README.md

 ```

 ## Associated Projects

 You can interact with your engine through the **exoctl-cli**

 - **[exoctl-cli](https://github.com/exoctl/exoctl-cli)**: A command-line interface to seamlessly communicate with your engine and manage interactions with your system.
+- **[threat-db](https://github.com/exoctl/threatdb)**: Graphical interface running on a web server with the intention of using the engine to be a malware manager

 Feel free to check out these repositories for more information and contributions.